AyberkMunis/WeeklyScheduleAlgorithm/README  BEFORE USE.txt

-The main purpose of this algorithm, placing names, which you typed, to a specific job on a randomly chosen day.
+The main purpose of this algorithm, is arranging weekly schedules of companies that have multiple tasks for each employee.
 The algorithm assumes that a worker can only do one duty on each day, so it restricts usage of the name more than one time for this day.

 Problems are possible to face with